Ukyo Shuto

-Ukyo Shuto (周東 佑京, Shūtō Ukyō) is a Japanese professional baseball infielder for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+Ukyo Shuto (周東 佑京, Shūtō Ukyō) is a Japanese professional baseball infielder and outfielder for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).

-He is the world record holder with a record of 13 consecutive games with stolen bases.
+Shuto is the world record holder with a record of 13 consecutive games with stolen bases.

-Early baseball career
+Amateur career

 Shuto participated three times in the Japan National Collegiate Baseball Championship and once in the Meiji Shrine Baseball Championship while studying at the Tokyo University of Agriculture Hokkaido Okhotsk.

-In 2017, he was selected most valuable player in the Hokkaido Universities Baseball League.
+In 2017, Shuto was selected as the most valuable player in the Hokkaido Universities Baseball League.

 Professional career

 On October 26, 2017, Shuto was drafted as a developmental player by the Fukuoka SoftBank Hawks in the 2017 Nippon Professional Baseball draft.

 In 2018 season, he played in informal matches against the Shikoku Island League Plus's teams and amateur baseball teams, and played in the Western League of NPB's second leagues.
 On October 3, despite being a developmental player, he was selected as the Japan national baseball team for the 2018 U-23 Baseball World Cup because of his speed and defense.